cryptocontrol/algo-trading-server/README.md

 ## Upcoming Features
 For any suggestions on features that you'd like to see, let us know by either submitting an issue or writing to us at contact@cryptocontrol.io

+Some of the upcoming features that we're working on include:

 - AI Integration
 - HFT (High Frequency Trading)